prithulc/prithulc.github.io/README.md

 - Performed anomaly detection on accelerometry and gravitation data to model physical activity intensity.

 **Statistical Analyst** @ Eli Lilly and Company (Jan 2022 – Sep 2023)
-- Supported 7 immunology studies with dataset creation and management, and report generation using SAS and R programming
+- Supported immunology studies with dataset creation and report generation using SAS and R programming
+- Supported development of in-house automation tools on Shiny
 - Contributed to functional onboarding of new hires and mentoring graduate freshers.

 ## Grants and Scholarships